farmOS/farmOS/docs/development/module/services.md

 **Methods**:

-`hasGroup($asset)` - Check if an asset is a member of a group.
+`hasGroup($asset, $timestamp = NULL)` - Check if an asset is a member of a group, optionally at a given timestamp (defaults to current time).
 Returns a boolean.

-`getGroup($asset)` - Get group assets that an asset is a member of.
+`getGroup($asset, $timestamp = NULL)` - Get group assets that an asset is a member of, optionally at a given timestamp (defaults to current time).
 Returns an array of asset entities.

-`getGroupAssignmentLog($asset)` - Find the latest group assignment log that references an asset.
+`getGroupAssignmentLog($asset, $timestamp = NULL)` - Find the latest group
+assignment log that references an asset, optionally at a given timestamp (defaults to current time).
 Returns a log entity, or `NULL` if no logs were found.

-`getGroupMembers($groups, $recurse)` - Get assets that are members of groups, optionally recursing into child groups.
+`getGroupMembers($groups, $recurse = TRUE, $timestamp = NULL)` - Get assets that
+are members of groups, optionally recursing into child groups, and optionally at a given timestamp (defaults to current time).

 **Example usage:**